Cultural Similarities Between Spain and the US

 5. Growing Interest in Work-Life Balance

-While Spain is known for putting life before work, the U.S. is catching up.
+While Spain is known for putting life before work, the US is catching up.
 More Americans (especially Gen-Z and Millenials) are rethinking hustle culture, prioritizing mental health, and looking for careers that align with their lifestyle goals.

 That’s one reason why Spain is one of the best destinations for teaching English abroad.
 You’re not just working — you’re living.
 Long lunches, built-in breaks, and a slower pace help you actually enjoy where you are.

-6. Love for Food and Celebrations
+6. Love of Food and Social Dining

 Traditional Spanish tapas and shared meals highlighting similarities between Spain and the United States culture of social dining.